intoxstudio/content-aware-sidebars/readme.txt

 Create a post sidebar, page sidebar, category sidebar, or any custom sidebar you need.
 Content Aware Sidebars even allows you to combine conditions in any way you like very efficiently.
 This means that you e.g. can display a custom sidebar on all posts in Category X written by author Y.

-For each widget area you create, you can select the following conditions:
+For each widget area you create, you can use the following conditions:

 * Singulars, eg. each post, page, or custom post type
 * Content with select taxonomies, eg. categories or tags